chimaera/docs/ideas.md

 - **Subdomain discovery:** Subdomains could be discovered on domains through various methods, both passive and active
 - **Port scanning:** Discovered hosts could be port scanned for a configurable list of ports
+- **Host Discovery:** Discover alive ip addresses when specified with an IP range
 - **Website screenshots:** Discovered web servers could be screenshotted for easy analysis
 - **Remote Desktop screenshots:** Discovered RDP hosts could be screenshotted for easy analysis
 - **Grouping of similar sites:** Similar sites could be grouped together by analysing returned HTTP responses in a *fuzzy* manner to tolerate smaller differences